epw/consensus/consensus.md

 Once characters have been created, it’s time to play through the first scenes in the game.
 In Consensus, the first scenes you play through are related to the three questions that every character answers during character creation.
 Through this you’ll establish some shared history between characters, some current ties, and you’ll foreshadow future problems and complications.
 Depending on how much time you have available, you should aim for between 3 and 6 scenes for this part, which explore the answers to those three questions for multiple characters.
 Make sure each character is a part of at least one scene, preferably 2 or more that explore answers to different questions.
 Also make sure each question is the focus of at least one of the scenes.

+In Chapter ?? you'll read about Forces, the organizational tool for tracking parts of the world that the Mages will have to deal with.
+Forces are informed by their part of the world (organizations, sentient artifacts, powerful individuals, etc), as well as by "Stressors", the types of tension that tend to come up in Mages' lives.
+Keep track of the possibilities that come up in play, so that after the session, you'll be able to apply them to help build the world.

 These are the first scenes you will be playing, so if you see the chance to have a move trigger, make sure you take it!
 These can be a great introduction to the mechanics as well as to our characters and the world.

 \End{MC}